-- Research has indicates that children may safely take daily doses of up to 20 milligrams per kilogram of body weight of CBD at a time.
+- Research indicates that children may safely take daily doses of up to 20 milligrams per kilogram of body weight of CBD.

 - However, due to the nature of cannabinoids and the complex ways in which they interact with the body, there is no one-size-fits-all approach to dosing CBD oil for children.

-- If you’re a parent considering CBD as a treatment method for your child, consult a cannabis specialist in addition to your pediatrician to help make an educated decision.
+- Parents considering CBD as a treatment method for their child should consult a cannabis specialist in addition to a pediatrician to help make an educated decision.

 CBD oil — a concentrate, tincture, or cannabis extract with a high concentration of cannabidiol (CBD), whether extracted from marijuana or hemp — is a rising health and wellness trend and one of the most speculated-about products.
 A couple of factors have contributed to the rise of CBD oil in the 21st century, namely the essential-oil boom in the wellness market, and the growing field of research which attributes many of the most sought-after medicinal effects of cannabis to CBD.

 As research continues to investigate CBD's massive potential to help treat a wide variety of physical and mental ailments, many parents wonder whether CBD oil could be a safer medicine for their ailing children than conventional pharmaceuticals.
 Is CBD oil safe for kids?
 We'll look at what CBD oil is, how it interacts with the body, and the factors parents should consider when considering CBD oil as a treatment option for their child.

 CBD Oil — What is it and how does it interact with the body?